jdwor/personal-website/content/_index.md

 action_link: /about
 action_type: text
 description:
-  I am an Assistant Professor of Clinical Biostatistics in Columbia University's Mental Health Data Science division, and a Research Scientist at the New York State Psychiatric Institute.
-My work spans statistics, psychiatry, neurology, and meta-science, all tied together by the goal of finding signal in noisy and complex data.
+I am the metascience program lead at the Federation of American Scientists.
+My work focuses on growing and strengthening ties between the various metascience communities, with the ultimate goal of improving scientific research, funding, institutions, and incentive structures through experimentation.
 image_left: false
 images:
 - img/PCAfigure.jpg